Ila-bura/mewmes/README.md

 - [Balsamiq](https://balsamiq.com/): used to create mockups/wireframes of the project prior to starting.
 - [Google Fonts](https://fonts.google.com/): a computer font and web font service owned by Google.
 This includes free and open source font families.
 - [GitHub](https://github.com/): an Internet hosting service for software development and version control using Git.
-- [Heroku](https://heroku.com/): a cloud platform as a service (PaaS) supporting several programming languages.
-Used to deploy and store for final deployment.
 - Google Developer Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
 - [TinyPNG](https://tinypng.com/) - To compress images.